-- 3.1.1 The draft Financial Plan (Appendix 1) sets out the Council's medium-term financial strategy for the next four years, which is based on the following core principles: - Allocating resources so that they are more closely aligned to key priority areas and areas of need - Ensuring that the Council sets a balanced budget for 2019/20, plans for one in the medium term and that its long term financial health and viability remains sound - Ensuring that capital investment plans are set at an affordable and sustainable level - Reducing the Council's reliance on Government funding through the use of fees, charges and taxation that are in line with levels that the Council regard as being necessary, acceptable and affordable - Protecting the Council's reserves in line with its Reserves Policy for 'rainy day' events and not seeking to use them to meet ongoing pressures or where savings have not been achieved - Ensuring that there is strong governance, assurance and accountability for delivery of service outcomes and savings proposals within budget - Mitigate against uncertainty in the near and medium term - 3.1.2 The revenue budget proposals included a balanced budget throughout the four year period, without the need to use reserves other than for specific approved purposes.
-The size of the capital programme means that, over the medium-term, new borrowing for normal service delivery will be at a level which is close to the amount which is set aside each year for debt repayment.
+- 3.1.1 The draft Financial Plan 2020 2024 (Appendix 1) sets out the Council's mediumterm financial strategy for the next four years, which is based on the following core principles: - Allocating resources in accordance with the priorities as set out in the Council Plan 2018 - 2022 and areas of need - Ensuring that the Council sets a balanced budget for 2020/21, plans for a balanced budget in the medium term and that its long term financial health and viability remains sound - Ensuring that capital investment plans are set at an affordable and sustainable level - Reducing the Council's reliance on Government funding through the use of fees, charges and taxation that are in line with levels that the Council regard as being necessary, acceptable and affordable - Protecting the Council's reserves in line with its Reserves Policy for 'rainy day' events and not seeking to use them to meet ongoing pressures or where savings have not been achieved - Ensuring that there is strong governance, assurance and accountability for delivery of service outcomes and savings proposals within budget - Mitigate against uncertainty in the near and medium term - 3.1.2 The revenue budget proposals include a balanced budget up to 2022/23, without the need to use reserves other than for specific approved purposes.
+The size of the capital programme means that, over the medium-term, new borrowing for normal service delivery will be at a level which is close to the amount which is set aside from the revenue account each year for debt repayment.
 The Treasury Management Strategy and Policy set out arrangements for a balanced approach to managing the Council's debt portfolio, and a financial investment strategy which seeks to minimise risks.
-The newly required Service and Commercial Investment Strategy sets out the framework within which support to the Birmingham economy and the generation of income can be managed. - 3.1.3 The revenue budget proposals include further savings of £85m over the four-year period to ensure that the budget can be balanced. - 3.1.4 The budget proposals are based upon a general Council Tax increase of 2.99% in 2019/20.
-In addition, it is proposed that the City Council will increase Council Tax by a further 2% through the Social Care Precept, making an overall Council Tax increase of 4.99%.
-This increase will not require a referendum as it is below
+The newly required Service and Commercial Investment Strategy sets out the framework within which support to the Birmingham economy and the generation of income can be managed. - 3.1.3 The revenue budget proposals include further savings of £56.0m over the fouryear period to ensure that the budget can be balanced. - 3.1.4 The budget proposals are based upon a general Council Tax increase of 1.99% in 2020/21.
+In addition, it is proposed that the City Council will increase Council Tax by a further 2% through the Social Care Precept, making an overall Council Tax increase of 3.99%.
+This increase will not require a referendum as it is below the threshold set by the Government for 2020/21.
+Money raised from the Social Care Precept will be invested in adult social care services.

-- the threshold set by the Government for 2019/20.
-Money raised from the Social Care Precept will be invested in adult social care services. - 3.1.5 The revenue resource position set out in Chapter 2 of the draft Financial Plan is based on the Final Local Government Finance Settlement announced on 29 January 2019, and takes account of other information from Government on grant calculations.
+3.1.5 The revenue resource position set out in Chapter 2 of the draft Financial Plan 2020 2024 is based on the Provisional Local Government Finance Settlement announced on 20 December 2019 and takes account of other information from Government on grant calculations.